SimpleMB/DocNotes/docs/react-typescript/01-types-in-react.md

 ```

 ## Typing Children
 When a component receives children or an array of children we need to type it.
 We can use an internal React type called `React.ReactNode`.
-Doesn't matter if we have a single child or multiple, it's a string, component or HtmlElement.
+Doesn't matter if we have a single child or multiple, it's a string, component or HTMLElement.

 ```jsx
 type UserListProps = {